feature-hub/feature-hub/README.md

 technology.

 **This software is in active development and is subject to potentially breaking changes.
 It is not yet used in production.
-Our currently planned milestones can be viewed [here](https://github.com/sinnerschrader/feature-hub/milestones).**
+The currently planned milestones can be viewed [here](https://github.com/sinnerschrader/feature-hub/milestones).**

 ## Table of Contents